 Good luck.
 As Benjamin Franklin said, “Death and Taxes are certain” or similar.

 Gary Thank you for your response.
 We have gone through two lawyers on this problem.
 The first one took the case until they felt they were strung too thin.
-The second one felt that it was beyond they’re capability but each one waited about 6 months before informing us.
+The second one felt that it was beyond their capability but each one waited about 6 months before informing us.